-I’m not often inclined to think, ‘hey, let’s pop open the Tyrolean hat and suspenders and get all German up in here’ when it comes to supper (though, when I put it that way, it does sound kind of fun).
+I’m not often inclined to think, ‘hey, let’s pop open the Tyrolean hat and suspenders and get all German up in here’ when it comes to supper.
+(Though, when I put it that way, it does sound kind of fun).
 Probably something to do with not growing up with German food in the house.
 I’d seen containers of mayo loaded potato salad with a dash of vinegar claiming to be German style, but didn’t pay them any mind.
 Really, I didn’t know what German food was.
 I still don’t.
-But a well traveled and wildly educated friend of mine introduced me to currywurst, a typical German street food, and it was love at first bite.
+But a well traveled and wildly educated friend of mine introduced me to currywurst.
+This is a typical German street food, and it was love at first bite.
 Essentially, it was hot dogs in a curry zested ketchup sauce.

 Yeah, my inner 5 year old could totally love some German food.

 If you’ve tried my Currywurst recipe or any other recipe on GirlCarnivore.com please don’t forget to rate the recipe and let me know where you found it in the comments below.
 I get inspired by your feedback and comments!
 You can also FOLLOW ME on Instagram@girlcarnivore as well as on Twitter and Facebook.

 - 10 oz ketchup (balsamic) sub regular ketchup and some balsamic vinegar if you can't find this fancy version